tienpdinh/tienpdinh.github.io/_projects/1 Galaga.md

 Rafi made the most of this Physics Engine, and it is a published `npm` package.
 The package can be found [here](https://www.npmjs.com/package/simple-physics-engine).

+The physics engine supports abstract classes for detecting and handling collisions between objects and updating them with Eulerian Integration.
+It also supports an extensible particle system engine, which we used for our Star Tunnel, our Laser, and our Explosion particle systems.
+The physics engine was heavily inspired by [this youtube tutorial](https://www.youtube.com/watch?v=3Oay1YxkP5c&list=PLEETnX-uPtBXm1KEr_2zQ6K_0hoGH6JJ0), and the particle system engine was heavily inspired by [this open-source implementation](https://github.com/stemkoski/stemkoski.github.com/blob/f5c7120af8488d04255b3e4492f4fb214d80b6ff/Three.js/js/ParticleEngine.js)

 ## Movements

 ### Player